axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-07-rcoins-decentralized-minting.markdown

     <th>But this means that another potato grower buys a tractor and grows even more potatoes!</th>
     <td>
      <p>Yes.
 This means that people can experiment more.</p>
-     <p>Maybe the tractor turns out to be a lemon and doesn&rsquo;t help him produce more or better potatoes.
+     <p>The tractor can be a great option.
+Or maybe the tractor turns out to be a lemon and doesn&rsquo;t help him produce more or better potatoes.
 He probably won&rsquo;t be able to retire the debt he took on to buy it.</p>
     </td>
    </tr>
    <tr>